Who is the programme aimed at?

 The programme emphasises interaction among participants and with trainers.
 They will allow you to enrich your own vision, exchange with specialists and other business leaders, and expand your network.

 This short programme, in small groups of up to 15 people, focuses on the practice, challenges and real-life experiences of participants.
-The programme consists of 4 sprints of 2 weeks each.
+The programme consists of 3 sprints of 3 weeks and a closing session.
 In each sprint, participants will go through the following steps:

 - Theoretical concepts: video clips and readings will allow participants to familiarise themselves with the concepts and frameworks used prior to the face-to-face sessions;

-- Exercises and role-playing during the days in the classroom;
+- Exercises and practice during the days in the classroom;

-- Personal development through journaling, circle coaching and online supervision.
+- Personal development through self-reflection and peer-to-peer coaching.

 Your Learning Path